furling-com-au/presentations/DisacchararidaseDeficiencies.md

 - The reliability and reproducibility of the enzyme activity measurements were not explicitly addressed.
 This is important because it affects our confidence in the accuracy of these measurements.

+- The small sample size of 40 patients limits the statistical power of the study and the generalizability of its results.

 These methodological details and limitations are crucial to keep in mind as we interpret the results of the study.
 ---

 # Results: Patient Characteristics